 4) Not obstructing humanitarian aid support for besieged Syrian cities

 Therefore, the Syrian Arab Army and its allies are being committed not to launch any further military operations to gain grounds from the rebels and permit the presence of rebels’ military representatives in truce monitoring teams.

-Posted by GPD on March 1, 2016, With 3364 Reads Filed under Politics.
+Posted by GPD on March 1, 2016, With 3529 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.